-Primitive Human-Like Species Lived More Recently Than Expected
+Primitive Humanlike Species Lived More Recently Than Expected

 That conclusion is "less clear and less certain now," he says.

 It's a controversial suggestion.
-Potts calls it a "non-starter," pointing out that no evidence of tools has been found with the Homo naledi remains.
+Potts calls it a "nonstarter," pointing out that no evidence of tools has been found with the Homo naledi remains.
 "There's nothing about naledi that implies it was the originator of that novel way of life."
 He says that he thinks a likely explanation for the creature is that it actually "evolved and persisted isolated" from other relatives of humans.

 And yet another mystery: How did the bones end up in these caves at all, and why?
 One extremely controversial suggestion is that it was part of a burial ritual.
 "There are other possibilities as well," says Dirks, and he says sorting out the history of these caves will be a "formidable task."